xyliatgithub/EN650.601/assignment2/module1/README.md

 private_key     = $dir/private/ca.key   # The private key
 RANDFILE        = $dir/private/.rand    # private random number file
 ```
+The modification is made for OpenSSL to find your certicicates and private key.
+Please put them to the specific directory after they are generated.

 [ optional ] Change defaut values in line 129, 134, 139 and 146.